Master's Programs Concentrations

 Advisors: Professors Michael Burke, Vijay Modi, Arvind Narayanaswamy, and Bianca Howard

 Description: The concentration in energy systems provides the M.S. candidate with a global understanding of current energy challenges.
 Advanced thermofluidic knowledge is provided to design and optimize energy systems, with a strong emphasis on renewable energies.
 Courses related to energy and environmental policy, two strong areas of Columbia as a global university, can be integrated into the course sequence.
-This concentration is a suitable preparation for careers in energy production and energy consultation.
+This specialization is a suitable preparation for careers in energy production and energy consultation.

 Application and Requirements